helenplesko/geom99lab2/tutorials/bugreports/bugbonusaddfeaturelayer.md

 ## Expected result

-The code in the tutorial is expected to display a map that displays the topographic basemap layer for an area of the Santa Monica Mountains in California.
+The code in the tutorial is expected to display a map that uses URLs to access three hosted feature layers and displays them on the topographic basemap layer for an area of the Santa Monica Mountains in California.
 Here is a screenshot taken from the tutorial page:

 ![Expected Result](/tutorials/bugimages/expectedbonusaddfeaturelayer.png)